daddy-cool/highlogger/README.md

 highlogger
 =========
-There can be only one!
+there can log only one